 In order to make it that way for me, I employed a strategy used in at least a few television shows and movies I’d seen where people were faced with learning to dance at the last minute: watch TV.
 Unfortunately, I didn’t have MTV, American Bandstand had been canceled in 1987, and by the time Soul Train came on WPIX on Saturday afternoons my mother had already chased me off the couch and out of the house.
 Thankfully, marketing people knew that teenagers liked to see MTV type of stuff in commercials and they also knew that they liked to talk on the phone.
 I am not sure if Vanilla Ice was really as popular as they though he was, but it didn’t matter because one day I saw a commercial for his 1-900 number and got inspired.

 1-900 numbers really aren’t used these days, except maybe for phone sex–and does anyone even call 1-900 phone sex numbers anymore?
 But in the 1980s and early 1990s you could call a 1-900 number to talk to Santa, vote for the Viewer’s Choice VMA, win a date with Al B. Sure, and answer trivia about Vanilla Ice.
 The commercial promised to give cash and a tour jacket and a chance to meet Vanilla Ice through some trivia contest but I didn’t care about that stuff and was never going to spend money answering trivia about a rap star.
-But in those thirty seconds, I saw clips of him dancing and I thought maybe imitating him was a good idea (most of the commercial is in the first 30 seconds of the clip below).
+But in those thirty seconds, I saw clips of him dancing and I thought maybe imitating him was a good idea.

 People my age seemed to like Vanilla Ice.
 Well, girls did anyway, and nobody seemed to have an objection to dancing to “Ice Ice Baby” at the Halloween Dance or the St. Patrick’s Day dance, so I thought that maybe I would look cool copying at least one of his moves.
 The one that appealed to me most was pretty close to what I think was called The Running Man.
 The only Running Man I knew at the time was a mediocre Schwarzenegger movie, but the dance looked easy enough: you ran in place and pumped your arms a little.